KeturahDev/You-Cool/README.md

 * Open folder called "galactic-age-calculator".
 * Right click "index.html" and select your preferred browser or text editor.

-## Future Additions

-* Add planet images.
-* Add planet informational details.
-* Add functionality for Saturn and Uranus.

-## Known Bugs

-_No known bugs at this time._

-## Support and contact details

-_Have a bug or an issue with this application?
-[Open a new issue](https://github.com/kwicz/galactic-age-calculator/issues) here on GitHub._

 ## Technologies Used

 * React